tintoy/dotnet-kube-client/README.md

 ### Building

-For now, you will need to use v2.1.300-preview1 of the .NET Core SDK to build KubeClient.
+You will need to use v2.1.300-rc1-008673 (or newer) of the .NET Core SDK to build KubeClient.

 ## Questions / feedback